 NOTE: Total Draw Distance is the cumulative total of all draw distances for last stone advantage (hammer), in each game, for each team (excluding tie-breakers and playoff games).
-Only the combined distance of the first two draw attempts for last stone advantage will be recorded for the Total Draw Distance required at the end of round robins to break unsolvable ties.
-The highest two draws will NOT be counted in the Total Draw Distance (unless there are only two teams playing).
+Only the first draw attempt for last stone advantage will be recorded for the Total Draw Distance required at the end of round robins to break unsolvable ties.
+The highest draw will NOT be counted in the Total Draw Distance (unless there are only two teams playing in the event).

-Each lead, second, third and skip on each team will deliver a minimum of two (2) draw shots for last stone advantage during the event (unless there are only two teams then a minimum of one draw shot).
+Each lead, second, third and skip on each team will deliver a minimum of one (1) draw shot for last stone advantage during the event.
 The draw to the button shall be played towards the home end.
 A team utilizing a fifth player must have a minimum of four (4) team members throw the draw for hammer during the event.